jmiddleton/microeda/README.md

 * [Point-to-point](http://www.enterpriseintegrationpatterns.com/PointToPointChannel.html): The Event will be delivered to only one Handler.
 If many handlers are registered to the same endpoint, MicroEDA will choose one based on a simple Round Robin algorithm.
 * [Request-Reply](http://www.enterpriseintegrationpatterns.com/RequestReply.html): When the client send a Event, it will also specify an EventCallback which will process the response from the EventHandler.
 This pattern is implemented using Future API.

-MicroEDA can be used to implement a MicroServices Architecture where the services can be distributed across the cluster.
+MicroEDA can be used to implement a Microservices Architecture where the services are distributed across the cluster.

 MicroEDA is aligned and shares the same ideas of the [Reactive Manifesto](http://www.reactivemanifesto.org/).